Does the agile project management approach (Scrum) contain secrets for effectively managing marketing teams and projects?

 See you in five.

-Marketing teams, especially in small companies are often organized in cross-functional cells where team members intentionally possess different skills (design, copywriting, analytics, etc.).
-This team makeup means there’s not the same egalitarian dynamic for grabbing whatever story is waiting to be worked in the sprint.
-While it’s possible to have multiple writers or designers, team members have to more or less stick within their swim lane.
+Marketing teams, especially in small companies, are often organized in cross-functional cells where team members intentionally possess different skills (design, copywriting, analytics, etc.).
+Team composition means there’s not the same egalitarian dynamic for grabbing whatever story is waiting to be worked on.
+While it’s possible to have multiple writers or designers, team members must more or less stay inside their lane.

 Drawing on the different skills of team members means marketing projects usually have dependencies and a critical path; so stories have to be completed in a particular order.
 Scrum itself doesn’t account for this—but as a Scrum marketing team lead, you will need to.